New Brunswick Business Funding at a Glance

 Key Facts: New Brunswick Business Funding

-• 128 funding programs available to New Brunswick businesses across all levels of government
+- 256 funding programs currently open to New Brunswick businesses across all levels of government

 New Brunswick is frequently overlooked in national conversations about business funding, overshadowed by Ontario's scale and BC's tech glamour.
 This is a strategic error for entrepreneurs evaluating where to build.
 NB's combination of low taxes, low cost of living, generous R&D credits, and an accessible provincial funding ecosystem creates an environment where a dollar of R&D spending goes further than almost anywhere else in Canada.
 The data below makes this case with specific programs, dollar amounts, and honest classifications.